A $\delta f$ PIC method with Forward-Backward Lagrangian reconstructions: A PIC scheme with remappings

 \subsection{FBL density reconstructions}

-The FBL scheme \eqref{f*SL} performs a semi-Lagrangian approximation with a backward flow derived from the position of the auxiliary markers $\tilde \bfZ^{m}$ in \eqref{tZm}, as follows: \begin{itemize} \item[(i)] for any index $\bj \in \bZZ^d$, let $\tilde z^m_\bi$ with $\bi = \bi(\bj)$ be an FBL marker close to the node $\bj h_*$ \item[(ii)] compute the quadratic local backward flow associated with $\tilde z^n_\bi$, namely
+The FBL scheme in Eq.~\eqref{f*SL} performs a semi-Lagrangian approximation with a backward flow derived from the position of the auxiliary markers $\tilde \bfZ^{m}$ in Eq.~\eqref{tZm}, as follows: \begin{itemize} \item[(i)] For any index $\bj \in \bZZ^d$, let $\tilde z^m_\bi$ with $\bi = \bi(\bj)$ be an FBL marker close to the node $\bj h_*$ \item[(ii)] Compute the quadratic local backward flow associated with $\tilde z^n_\bi$, namely